robcowart/elastiflow/DOCKER.md

 ## Import Dashboards into Kibana

 The Index Patterns, vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.kibana.<VER>.json` file from within the Kibana UI.
-This is done from the `Management -> Saved Objects` page.
+This is done from the `Management -> Stack Management -> Kibana Saved Objects` page.

 You may also want to configure the recommend advanced Kibana settings discussed in `INSTALL.md`.